 The BCom Honors in Finance program follows the same general program of studies as the BCom with a Major in Finance.
-Additional required courses are
+Additional required courses are the FIN Honors Essay course and one 700-level FIN course, MATH 115, 125, and STAT 265.
+Various streams such as Accounting, Economics or Math are possible.
+Please contact the Department for suggested streams.

-ACCTG 311 BUS 201 MARK 301 MGTSC 312 \3 in electives outside Business (See Note 1)
+ACCTG 311 BUS 201 MARK 301 MGTSC 312 ★3 in electives outside Business (See Note 1)